Netscape Browser

 Netscape Browser (or Netscape 8) is the eighth major release of the Netscape series of web browsers, now all discontinued.
 It was published by AOL, but developed by Mercurial Communications, and originally released for Windows on May 19, 2005.

-Netscape Browser was the first browser of the Netscape series to be based on Mozilla Firefox, as opposed to Netscape versions 6 and 7 which were based on Mozilla Application Suite.
+Netscape Browser was the first browser of the Netscape series to be based on Mozilla Firefox, as opposed to Netscape versions 6 and 7, which were based on Mozilla Application Suite.
 Also, Netscape 6 and 7 were Internet suites whereas Netscape Browser (version 8) was solely a web browser.

-As with other recent versions, it incorporates support for AOL Instant Messenger, and other AOL-related features.
+As with other recent versions, it incorporates support for AOL Instant Messenger and other AOL-related features.

 Netscape Browser was succeeded by Netscape Navigator 9, which reverted to the Navigator name.

 Release history and milestones

-The browser was finally released on May 19, 2005.
+The browser was released on May 19, 2005.
 A minor update known as version 8.0.1 was released a few hours later to incorporate the key security patches added in Firefox 1.0.4.